CondeNast/recipe_plugin/plugin/readme.txt

 It's quick.
 It's simple.
 And best of all, your recipes now have a much better chance of showing up in Google's Recipe View, with very little additional work from you!

 (If you don't use WordPress.org, or would rather be able to edit the formatted HTML on your own, check out [RecipeSEO App!](http://recipeseo.com/))

+This code is derived from the 1.3.1 build of RecipeSEO released by codeswan: http://sushiday.com/recipe-seo-plugin/

 == Installation ==